nickrigby/silc-accordion/readme.md

 ```

 ## Options
+The functionality of the accordion can be modified by adding JavaScript data attributes.

 ### Open first accordion by default
 Add data attribute `data-silk-accordion-open-first`

 ### Allow multiple content areas to be open
 Add data attribute `data-silk-accordion-open-multiple`

+## Styling
+As with all Silk components, no deliberate style has been added.
+However, through a SASS fallback system, a number of [SASS variables](src/scss/_variables.scss) are available to easily apply design without having to write your own selectors.